lukehansell/redirectify/README.md

 Alternatively you can specify the transform option on the command line:

 ```
-browserify input.js -t [ redirectify --dir overridingDir ] -o output.js
+browserify input.js -t [ redirectify --dir="overridingDir" ] -o output.js
 ```

 You can also overwrite the config by using an environment variable:
+**This will be deprecated in a future release**
 ```
 REDIRECT_DIR=overridingDir browserify input.js -t redirectify  -o output.js
 ```

 #### Overriding deeply nested files

-If you require the overriding of deeply nested files you can use the `base` option to specify where the redirection should begin.

 For instance, with the following directory structure: